 Most professions, such as engineering, law, medicine, etc., have procedures for licensing of practitioners.
 In engineering, the procedure is called “registration” or “professional registration”.
 It is a legal process, governed by the State of New Jersey and by other states in the USA.
 Many countries around the world have similar processes, and other countries are developing procedures to ensure the public safety through this technique.

 In all states, registration is a two-step process.
 The first step is to take and pass the FE (Fundamentals of Engineering) examination, also called the EIT (Engineer-in-Training) examination.
-The second step is to take and pass the P&P (Principles and Practice) examination in a specialized field (such as Electrical, Civil, Mechanical, etc.).
+The second step is to take and pass the P&P (Principles and Practice) examination in a specialized field including: Civil, Electrical, Mechanical.